clausejs/clausejs/README.md

 >
 > — *C. A. R. Hoare, Hints on Programming Language Design*

-Clause aims at providing *the defining contract* for your JavaScript project.
+Clause's primary goal is to allow you to create *the defining contract* for your JavaScript project.

+Clause is also a *tool for thought*.

 By writing clauses for your data and functions *only once*, you can get a lot of leverage out your effort, including